Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Juli 2025 16.30.40 UTC
+- WIB: Minggu, 27 Juli 2025 17.32.47 UTC
-- WITA: Minggu, 27 Juli 2025 17.30.40 UTC
+- WITA: Minggu, 27 Juli 2025 18.32.47 UTC
-- WIT: Minggu, 27 Juli 2025 18.30.40 UTC
+- WIT: Minggu, 27 Juli 2025 19.32.47 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship